11 Disgusting Home Objects You're Forgetting to Clean

 1. Kitchen Handles

 Need a hand during dinner prep?
-You're likely using one to open the refrigerator door -- even if you just finished handling raw meat.
+You're likely using one to open the refrigerator door—even if you just finished handling raw meat.
 If left untreated, refrigerator, freezer, and oven handles become a breeding ground for germs and bacteria.
-Scrub handles down once a week with a mix of 1 part hot water and 1 part vinegar.
+Scrub kitchen cabinet and appliance handles down once a week (or immediately after touching them with messy hands) with a cloth and a disinfectant spray or a mix of 1 part hot water and 1 part vinegar.

 2. Toothbrush Holder

 Keep your pearly whites clean and your toothbrush holder cleaner.
 Throw the dirty bathroom accessory in the dishwasher once a week, or sterilize it by hand with hot water and soap.
-It's also a good idea to sterilize individual toothbrushes, especially during flu season.
+It's also a good idea to regularly clean toothbrushes, especially during flu season.
 Boil brushes in water for two to three minutes.

 3. Computer Accessories

 Think of all the times you've coughed, sneezed, or blown your nose at your desk.
-Now think of the last time you cleaned your mouse and keyboard.
-Time to banish bacteria and prevent germs from spreading in your office.
-Detach your computer's keyboard and mouse, then dip a soft-bristled toothbrush in soapy water and gently scrub.
+Now try to remember the last time you cleaned your mouse and keyboard.
+To clean your desk and office items, use disinfecting wipes to banish bacteria and prevent germs from spreading in your office.
+Alternatively, you can detach your computer's keyboard and mouse, then dip a soft-bristled toothbrush in soapy water and gently scrub the surface.

 4. Place Mats

-Place mats are great at protecting wood finishes from food stains, but they get filthy fast.
-Rinse plastic or vinyl place mats with warm water and soap.
-Let dry completely.
+Place mats are great at protecting wood finishes from food stains, but they can get filthy fast.
+Rinse plastic or vinyl place mats with warm water and soap and let dry completely.
 Fabric mats can be thrown in the laundry machine with like-color linens, but be sure to hand-wash anything embroidered.

-Keep your balance without picking up any pathogens.
-Use damp paper towels soaked in hot water and vinegar to scrub down railings.
+Keep your balance without picking up any pathogens by regularly wiping down railings.
+To clean wood handrails, use a microfiber cloth dampened with a solution of hot water and vinegar or warm, soapy water.
 Wipe dry with a polishing cloth.
-Give doorknobs the same disinfection.
+Treat doorknobs to the same cleaning routine.

 6. Light Switches

-Grimy hands touch light switches and lamp knobs every day.
-Disinfect with a slightly damp cloth soaked in hot water and vinegar.
+Grimy hands touch light switches every single day.
+Luckily, you probably already have what you need to clean them well.
+Clean the switch plate with a disinfectant spray or a slightly damp cloth soaked in hot water and vinegar.
 Wipe dry with a polishing cloth.

 7. Reusable Shopping Bags

-Reusable shopping bags are great: They hold a ton and provide an environmentally friendly alternative to plastic.
-However, the bags can start to smell and become a breeding ground for bacteria and mold if not cleaned regularly.
-Wash cloth grocery bags in your laundry machine, or invest in plastic bags that can easily be wiped down.
+Reusable shopping bags hold heavy items and provide an environmentally friendly alternative to plastic.
+However, the bags can start to smell, collect stains, and become a breeding ground for bacteria and mold if not cleaned regularly.
+Wash fabric grocery bags in your laundry machine, or invest in plastic bags that can easily be wiped down.

 8. Ice Cube Trays

-It's easy to just refill ice cube trays without a thought, but trays are susceptible to picking up food remnants or odors inside your freezer.
+It's easy to refill ice cube trays for months without a thought, but trays are susceptible to food remnants or odors inside your freezer.
+It's smart to clean plastic ice cube trays on a regular basis.
 Each time they're empty, give the trays a thorough wash with hot water and dish soap.
+Many can also be placed in the top rack of your dishwasher.

 9. Water Bottles

-Put down the bottle.
-Before you take another sip, draw a hot, soapy bath for it.
+Put down your reusable water bottle.
+Before you take another sip, draw a hot, soapy bath for it: That's the best, easiest way to clean a water bottle.
 Let soak for five to 10 minutes.
-Use a bottle brush to scrub the interior, and utilize a toothpick to get inside the mouthpiece.
+Use a bottle brush to scrub the interior, and utilize a toothpick to get inside the mouthpiece if needed.
 Rinse thoroughly.

-Faucets are hands-down the dirtiest thing in your home.
-Scrub handles daily with hot water and dish soap.
-For a shiny surface, make a paste with baking soda and vinegar, apply it to the faucet, let sit, then rinse off.
+Faucets might just be the dirtiest thing in your home.
+Scrub handles daily with hot water and dish soap, or sanitize them with a disinfecting spray.
+For stuck-on stains or watermarks, make a paste with baking soda and vinegar, apply it to the faucet, let sit, then rinse off with warm water.